What Kind of Water Do You Need in Your Sauna? (Complete Guide)

 Do You Use Water in a Sauna?

-A. Yes, you can use water in a sauna.
+You can use water in a sauna.
 All sauna heaters (gas, wood, and electric) are designed to produce steam if you add water to the heated sauna stones.
 However, you cannot use water in an infrared sauna.
 Infrared saunas use infrared light to heat the body.
 There is no heater involved therefore there’s no need to create steam.

 Is It Bad to Drink Water in a Sauna?

-A. No, it’s not bad to drink water in a sauna.
+It’s not bad to drink water in a sauna.
 In fact, you need to drink lots of water hours before heading into a sauna.
 Of course, you can carry a bottle of water inside but this is not nearly as effective as pre-sauna hydration.

 Does Add Water to the Sauna Make It Hotter?

-A. No, adding water to the sauna does make it hotter.
+Adding water to the sauna does make it hotter.
 It’s a common misconception.
 Adding water produces steam causing a rise in humidity which makes you feel hotter.
 In fact, the more water you add, the lower the actual temperature gets.

 Can I Put Water on My Sauna Heater Rocks With a Ladle?

-A. Yes, you can put water on your sauna heater rocks with a ladle.
+You can put water on your sauna heater rocks with a ladle.
 It will ensure that the right amount of water is being applied and it’ll protect you from hot steam that can burn your skin if you are too close to the sauna rocks.

 Do You Suffer From Low Water Retention in a Sauna?

-A. Yes, using a sauna will reduce water retention.
+Using a sauna will reduce water retention.
 In other words, it’ll dehydrate you.
 This is why you need to consume plenty of water before, during, and after using a sauna.
 You can also eat salted food to help increase sauna water retention.

 (Image by Boris Trost from Pixabay)